mikeal-12/File-handling-using-Python-algorithms/README.md

 When using an <code>.open()</code> function that includes the argument <code>r</code> for <code>read</code>, I can call the <code>.read()</code> function in the body of the <code>with</code> statement.
 The <code>.read()</code> method converts the file into a string and allows me to read it.
 I applied the <code>.read()</code> method to the file variable identified in the <code>with</code> statement.
 Then, I assigned the string output of this method to the variable <code>ip_addresses</code>.

+In summary, this code reads the contents of the <code>allow_list.txt</code> file into a string format that allows me to later use the string to organize and extract data in my Python program.

+## Converting the string into a list
+In order to remove individual IP addresses from the allow list, I needed it to be in list format.
+Therefore, I next used the <code>.split()</code> method to convert the <code>ip_addresses</code> string into a list: